Wenyunity/algodoo-scripts/README.md

 WuigiBaka's YouTube: https://www.youtube.com/c/WuigiBaka

+The rest of this ReadMe is the setup for WuigiBaka's Eval Scoreboard.

 # Basic Setup

 e.this.\_name: Used as an identifier.
 Marbles sharing the same name will share the same score.